 4. Some diseases

 You shouldn’t automatically assume the worst if you have frequent night sweats.
 The causes of night sweats are varied.
 However, it’s important to visit your doctor to get the most accurate information about your state of health.

 Night sweats are a secondary effect of many diseases.
 Some can be serious, like bacterial and viral infections.
 It could even be caused by some kinds of cancer.

 When it’s a more serious problem, night sweats usually come with other symptoms.
-Only your doctor can figure out what’s going on with some tests.
+Only your doctor administer the appropriate tests to figure out what’s going on.

 The treatment varies depending on the disease you have.
-In general terms, it could be treated with antibiotics or other types of therapy.
+Many diseases can be be treated with antibiotics or other types of therapy.

 5. Low blood sugar

 Hypoglycemia, also known as low blood sugar, can be the cause of night sweats in diabetics.

 But this isn’t the only symptom.
 This problem can also make diabetics sweat a lot during the day.